-To perform a defibrillator charge time test, use a vPL statement of the form
+To perform a defibrillator charge time test, use a vPL statement of the form xtest "< instr >" | DCHS,< targ >

-'''

-xtest "< instr >" | DCH< fmt >,< targ >

-'''

-'''

-< instr> is an instruction to be displayed to the user while the charge time test is in progress, DCH is the command to measure defib charge time, < fmt> can be either "S" or "L", as there is only one test result format, and < targ> is an optional energy target (in joules) for automatic pass/fail assessment.
+< instr > is an instruction to be displayed to the user while the charge time test is in progress, DCHS is the command to measure defib charge time, and < targ > is an optional energy target (in joules) for automatic pass/fail assessment.

-'''

-Note the comma (",") separating the required parameters from the optional target energy.
+Note the comma (", ") separating the required parameters from the optional target energy.